PortSwigger/Burp-JVM-Property-Editor/README.md

 Small Burp Suite (Free or Professional) Extension to allow the user to view, add, modify, delete or copy the value of [JVM System Properties](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) during Burp usage.
 May be helpful to some for the purpose of viewing preset property values or setting options for other extensions during runtime rather than on the command line.

 # Usage
-1. Load the Burp-JVM-Property-Editor-[VERSION]-all.jar file in the Burp Suite "Extender" tab, or install through the BApp Store.
+1. Load the Burp-JVM-Property-Editor-all-[VERSION].jar file in the Burp Suite "Extender" tab, or install through the BApp Store.
 2. Navigate to the new "JVM Property Editor" tab and view the table of currently-accessible JVM Property Values.

 * The table is populated when the extension is loaded, and is NOT updated in real time.
 Press the "Refresh Properties" button to re-populate the table with all the current property names and values (this is recommended before attempting to add/remove/edit properties).